Modern Slavery Statement and Policy 2022

 - KDDI Europe’s zero tolerance approach to modern slavery must be communicated to all suppliers, contractors and business partners at the outset of our business relationship and reinforced and monitored appropriately thereafter.

 This Statement and Policy has been approved by the KDDI Europe Board of Directors who will review and update it annually.

-On 6 March 2019, the Board, which includes the Managing Director, approved the Statement and Policy for the current year.
+On 28th of April 2022, the Board, which includes the Managing Director, approved the Statement and Policy for the current year.

 KDDI Europe Ltd.